If I can't get to court, can I participate by telephone?

 Warning: Sometimes the consequences for failing to appear or participate can be as severe as the court issuing a bench warrant for failure to appear.
 If this happens, you need a lawyer.
 Read How to Enforce a Visitation Order for an example of a situation in which this could happen.

-You should call the court coordinator for your judge.
+You should contact the court coordinator for your judge.
 Ask the court coordinator if you can appear by telephone and what you need to do to set the hearing.
-Remember to speak calmly and clearly to the court coordinator.
-You can likely find their information online. but if you cannot, check with the county clerk to see who you will need to talk to.
+You can likely find their information online.
+If you cannot, check with the county clerk to see who you will need to talk to.
 If at all possible you should email the court coordinator.
 Copy the other side in your case—and others with a right to know what's going on (like the Office of the Attorney General Child Support Division if this case involves child support).

 You should contact the court coordinator as soon as you know you will be unable to make your hearing.
 Some courts may have deadlines for requesting to appear by telephone.
 This could range from a number of days to weeks before your hearing.
 Also, you may be required to provide notice to the opposing party, which can take some time.